 I recall being pushed along corridors to ECT.
 I do not recall much of the 6 months after.

 Please understand: My experience of ECT is just that.
-It in no way devalues any positive experiences of ECT.
+It is mine alone.
+My experience in no way devalues anybody else's experiences of ECT.

 A poem by Peter: